atifmehmood10/QADemoCG/README.md

-# Appium Android Automation Project using TestNG in Java
+# Selenium Automation Project using TestNG and Cucumber in Java

 Welcome to the Web Automation Testing project using TestNG in Java!
 This project allows you to automate tests for Web applications using the Selenim framework with Cucumber BDD and TestNG as the testing framework.
 This README file will guide you through the setup process and provide instructions on how to run the tests and generate a report using Allure.